hzeller/beagleg/README.md

 (at your option) any later version.

 ## TODO
+Not everything I'd like to have is implemented yet, but getting closer as weekend hacking permits.

-   - Needed for full 3D printer solution: add PWM for heaters.
+   - Needed for full 3D printer solution: add PWM/PID-loop for heaters.
    - Fast pause without waiting for queues to empty, but still be able to recover exact last position.
 That way pause/resume is possible.
    - ...